 A+ ProgramThe A+ Program provides scholarship funds to eligible graduates of A+ designated high schools who attend a participating public community college or vocational/technical school, or certain private two-year vocational/technical schools.
-There are also numerous four year universities in Missouri that will offer some scholarship money for students who complete the A+ Program.
+There are also a few four year universities in Missouri that will offer some scholarship money for students who complete the A+ Program.

 * This differs by school so please refer to the individual websites for details. *